 iShares ESG MSCI KLD 400 ETF (DSI)

 For informational purposes only.
 Not financial advice.
-Analysis by Sedat Aydin, Founder & Editor-in-Chief | AI-powered analysis.
+Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-iShares ESG MSCI KLD 400 ETF (DSI) with AI Score 47/100 (Weak).
-The iShares ESG MSCI KLD 400 ETF (DSI) aims to replicate the investment outcomes of an index comprising U. S. firms demonstrating robust environmental, social, and governance practices.
-Market cap: 0, Sector: Financial services.
+iShares ESG MSCI KLD 400 ETF (DSI) trades at $142.28 with AI Score 47/100 (Grade C).
+The iShares ESG MSCI KLD 400 ETF (DSI) aims to replicate the investment outcomes of an index comprising U. S. Market cap: $5.37B, Sector: Financial services.

-Last analyzed: Mar 18, 2026iShares ESG MSCI KLD 400 ETF (DSI) Financial Services Profile
+How is this calculated? →iShares ESG MSCI KLD 400 ETF (DSI) Financial Services Profile

 iShares ESG MSCI KLD 400 ETF (DSI) offers exposure to U.S. companies with strong ESG profiles, tracking an index focused on positive environmental, social, and governance characteristics.
-With a $4.93 billion market cap, DSI provides a socially responsible investment option within the asset management sector, appealing to investors prioritizing ESG factors.
+With a $5.37B market cap, DSI provides a socially responsible investment option within the asset management sector, appealing to investors prioritizing ESG factors.

 The iShares ESG MSCI KLD 400 ETF (DSI) presents a compelling investment thesis centered on the increasing investor demand for ESG-focused investments.
-With a market capitalization of $4.93 billion, DSI offers exposure to approximately 400 U.S. companies demonstrating strong ESG characteristics.
+With a market capitalization of $5.37B, DSI offers exposure to approximately 400 U.S. companies demonstrating strong ESG characteristics.
 The fund's value is driven by its ability to attract investors seeking to align their investments with their values.
 Growth catalysts include the rising awareness of ESG issues, increasing regulatory support for sustainable investing, and the potential for enhanced long-term returns from ESG-focused companies.
 However, potential risks include the fund's beta of 1.10, indicating higher volatility compared to the broader market, and the absence of dividend yield, which may deter income-seeking investors.
 The fund's success hinges on its ability to maintain its ESG focus and attract investors seeking socially responsible investment options.

 Based on FMP financials and quantitative analysis

-Key Highlights
+DSI Key Highlights

 - Market Cap: $4.93 billion, reflecting substantial investor interest in ESG-focused investments.